apurvasingh14/sentiment-analysis/README.md

 Project Overview:
-This is a GUI-based Sentiment Analysis tool built using Python and Tkinter.
+    -This is a GUI-based Sentiment Analysis tool built using Python and Tkinter.
 It analyzes product reviews, detects user intent, and visualizes the results—all in a visually appealing and interactive interface.
 Ideal for businesses looking to quickly interpret customer feedback.
+    -The project uses Navie Bayes classifier

   i)Working of Project:
   - Uses a pre-trained Machine Learning model to classify input text as Positive or Negative.